 But first, let's think about what we know of the history, which apparently goes back quite a long time.
 Here I'm cribbing from news reports by the BBC, the AP, and our own Rick Moran.

 The pagers were purchased about five months ago after Hezbollah decided iPhones were an operational security risk.
 A perfectly reasonable decision, since whether or not the messages are encrypted, iPhones have GPS and cell phones can be geolocated just by which cell towers are connecting to the phones.
-(You may recall the FBI using a mass sweep of cell tower data to track down people who had the temerity to be in Washington DC on January 6.)
+(You may recall the FBI using a mass sweep of cell tower data to track down people who had the temerity to be in Washington, D.C., on January 6.)

 So about five months ago, Hezbollah decided to change over to pagers and ordered thousands of them.
 The BBC tried to track down the manufacturers and honestly didn't get anywhere.
-The pagers came through multiple layers of cut-outs, including a manufacturer that sold permission to use the brand to a Hungarian company which apparently didn't manufacture them either.
+The pagers came through multiple layers of cut-outs, including a manufacturer that sold permission to use the brand to a Hungarian company that apparently didn't manufacture them either.
 At that point, things get really murky.

 The story of the exploding walkie-talkies is similarly murky.
 The details would make a great spy thriller, and I recommend reading all of it.
 But what I want to think about is the effect this will have in the future.

-First of all, it tells Hezbollah, Hamas, and Iran that Mossad is even better than previously thought: they created a secret network of shell companies to be prepared for the need to do something like this covertly, and where CIA would be trying to use exploding cigars and beard remover, Mossad blows off testicles.
+First of all, it tells Hezbollah, Hamas, and Iran that Mossad is even better than previously thought: They created a secret network of shell companies to be prepared for the need to do something like this covertly, and where CIA would be trying to use exploding cigars and beard remover, Mossad blows off testicles.

 This plays into the whole notion that Jews are a worldwide conspiracy, and you know what?
 I'm fine with that.

-The inevitable rumors started, with rumors that TVs, intercoms, solar power installations, cell phones, and even lighters might be booby-trapped.
+The inevitable rumors started with rumors that TVs, intercoms, solar power installations, cell phones, and even lighters might be booby-trapped.

-If that — along with killing at least dozens and maiming thousands, including blinding the Iranian Ambassador to Lebanon who mysteriously was part of Hezbollah's secure communications — was all (all?) it did, that would have been the most amazing intelligence covert op since the Trojan Horse.
+If that — along with killing at least dozens and maiming thousands, including blinding the Iranian ambassador to Lebanon, who mysteriously was part of Hezbollah's secure communications — was all (all?) it did, that would have been the most amazing intelligence covert op since the Trojan Horse.
 The real one, not on a computer.

 But it also means Mossad took out thousands of at least reasonably important Hezbollah members, the middle management — and told Israel who they were.
 If you blew up, you had a Hezbollah pager.
 If you had a Hezbollah pager, you were closely associated — like, in their secured communications — with Hezbollah.
-Again raising the question of the Iranian Ambassador by the way.
+Again raising the question of the Iranian ambassador by the way.

 But more than that, those pagers were distributed months ago.
 Now, the people claiming they had GPS were probably wrong — the pager protocols predate GPS by a good bit.
-But if these were two-way pagers, as these appear to have been, then they emit identifiable messages when replying or even confirming receipt.
-Including unique identification of each pager.
+But if these were two-way pagers, as these appear to have been, then they emit identifiable messages when replying or even confirming receipt, including unique identification of each pager.

 Israeli signals intelligence is among the best, and has been for decades.
-If a two-way pager responds, radio direction finding can damn near tell if it's in the left or right pocket.
+If a two-way pager responds, radio direction-finding can damn near tell if it's in the left or right pocket.

 Even if they are one-way pagers, so you can't exploit replies, they will have some RF coming off them.
 Especially if the manufacturer is okay with some leakage.